ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 22, 1920:**

+Lan will be away at a research conference this week.
+Dylan will sub for him in tomorrow's discussion section.
+Lan will hold his Wednesday office hour on Zoom, using the link he used before.
+His Friday hour will be canceled.

 **May 22, 1350:**

 I fixed an ambiguity in Problem 3.
 Each call *currently in service* terminates with probability p.
 Calls on hold do not terminate.